kazimgorgulu/kazimgorgulu/README.md

 ### Hi I'm Kazim 👋

 I am a photonics scientist with a background in designing, prototyping, and testing photonic architectures.
-I am experienced in integrated optical devices, photonic neural networks, and global & local optimization algorithms.
+I am experienced in active and passive integrated photonic devices, integrated photonic networks, and global & local optimization algorithms.

 <!--
 **kazimgorgulu/kazimgorgulu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.